lurcury/ardelia/README.md

 > The object Event() at the end of the code catches keyboard interrupt signals and stops the peerManager(which then stops the server and peer connections), therefore to terminate the program, press ctrl-c.
 If peerManager is to be instantiated in another program, use `evt.clear()` before creating a peerManager and `evt.set()` to link it to the terminate signal.

 For examples on how to use this network, please refer to test_udp.py.
 To run test_udp.py, open up 4 terminals and in each one, type in the following command(with X substituting the index):

     python3.py test_udp.py peerX

+**For examples on how to use peerManager in a node, please refer to node_test.py and node.py.**

 ### debugging tips
 > For those unfamiliar with gevent, the following tips when utilizing this module may be helpful.
 * When spawning greenlets, `gevent.joinall([threads])` runs until all greenlets have terminated.
 This is useful when you want to make sure your program doesn't terminate prematurely.
-* The target of a spawned greenlet is usually a function, and if you create a while loop inside your function, you should explicitly call `gevent.sleep(0)` which yields control to other threads if your peermanager might not call send(), in which case the socket operation implicitly yields.
+* The target of a spawned greenlet is usually a function, and if you create a while loop inside your function, you should explicitly call `gevent.sleep()` which yields control to other threads if your peermanager might not call send(), in which case the socket operation implicitly yields.
 If you're not sure which gevent objects implicitly yield to other threads, check the [documentation](http://www.gevent.org/contents.html) or call `sleep()` yourself.